BrianPea573/GC9A01-ESP32-Analogue-Clock-Analog/README.md

 1. It is possible to define the ESP32 pins further down in this file but this sketch defines the pin numbers, as detailed below, in C:\Users\your_username\Documents\Arduino\libraries\TFT_eSPI\User_Setups\Setup46_GC9A01_ESP32.h
 1. Edit file 'User_Setup_Select.h' and ensure the line with '#include <User_Setups/Setup46_GC9A01_ESP32.h>' is not commented out i.e. it is enabled.

+## STEP 4: Configure NTP_Time.h File for local Timezone
+1. Download the files in this project.
+1. Edit NTP_Time.h, specifying your local timezone (around line #256), based on the Timezone reference definitions in the Settings section.

-## STEP 4: Connecting GA9A01 display to ESP32
+## STEP 5: Connecting GA9A01 display to ESP32
 Below is how I connected the display unit to the ESP32 although other mappings would be valid, noting that some GPIO pins have restrictions:

 | TFT_eSPI | ESP32 | GC9A01 | Other Terms |